clementpoiret/CPAI/README.md

 Currently used model is pretty basic.
 It's a stacked LSTM model taking an input of shape (2048, 60).

 There are 4 LSTM layers of 65 neurons each,with a relu activation function connected to a Dense layer (output layer) of 32 neurons with a linear activation function.
+Each LSTM layer has a Dropout rate of .2.

 As of now, the regressor is using a classical mean squared error loss function, with a rmsprop optimizer, a batch size of 64 and 128 epochs.